 With your new attitude in gear, now it’s time to get to business: the data business.

-Thy key outcome is to get information on the users and find any source of information that will help you in your delivery business.
+The key outcome is to get information on the users and find any information source that will help you in your delivery business.
 In short, you want to use the scientific method:

 - Define a question to explore (These types of users seem to have this problem)